Convictions for child sexual exploitation

 - Zaheer Iqbal, 39, Masbrough, Rotherham - 7 years and 6 months

-- Asghar Bostan, 47, East Bawtry Road, Rotherham - 9 years
+- Asghar Bostan, 47, East Bawtry Road, Rotherham was given 9 years, after being found guilty of raping a teenage girl in the town.

-More court cases will be heard in 2018.
+More court cases will be heard later this year.